JAMIE HALE

 Jamie also founded CRIPtic Arts.
 CRIPtic is an award-winning organisation committed to developing and programming work by deaf and disabled people.
 CRIPtic achieves this through showcasing work, building creative networks, and using research and training to change access in the arts sector.

 Policy research, development and analysis are also central to Jamie’s work.
-They are CEO at Pathfinders Neuromuscular Alliance – a disabled people’s user-led organisation.
-Jamie also chairs Lewisham Disabled People’s Commission.
-Here, they conduct original research into the experiences of deaf and disabled people in the borough, and reporting on these to effect change within the Council.
+They are the former CEO at Pathfinders Neuromuscular Alliance (2020-2024) where they developed the organisation with a focus on leadership research, advocacy and engagement.
+They were also Chair of Lewisham Disabled People’s Commission (2020-2022), where they conducted original research into the experiences of deaf and disabled people in the borough, and reporting on these to effect change within the Council.

 Alongside their development of CRIPtic, Jamie specialises in disabled leadership research and training, including running Incubate, an annual course for emerging disabled leaders and through their dissertation exploring Developing Disabled Leaders in the Non-Profit Sector.